-I’ve written about this underrated vegetable several years ago, but now it seems the rest of the culinary world has woken up to the fact that cauliflower is truly a wonderful and versatile.
+I’ve written about this underrated vegetable several years ago, but now it seems the rest of the culinary world has woken up to the fact that cauliflower is truly wonderful and versatile.
 Everywhere you will find recipes for roasting, deep-frying, making into “risotto”, couscous, curry and even making a “pizza crust”.
-But before you can really embrace all this interesting suggestions it would be good to understand the basics.
+But before you can really embrace all these interesting suggestions it would be good to understand the basics.
 Most people fell out of love with cauliflower because it is cooked poorly.
 Either undercooked which definitely is the wrong thing to do.
-I know lots of chef’s that blanch cauliflower rather cook it, but if you ask them why?…. they can’t give a lengthy explanation,they just do it that way because that is what they have been told or taught.
+I know lots of chefs that blanch cauliflower rather cook it, but if you ask them why?…. they can’t give a lengthy explanation,they just do it that way because that is what they have been told or taught.
 Or the other end of the spectrum when it is overcooked and then left standing in hot water to become waterlogged and tasteless.

 Tips to make Cauliflower your favourite vegetable